-For the most part, real estate agents in Thailand are a “western service”.
+For the most part, real estate agents who sell Thailand property are a “western service”.
 They exist to take a commission while making things easier for foreign buyers who don’t speak Thai.

 That’s fine if you’re new to the market and truly need help.
 Just keep in mind that if you’re an investor, you’re immediately losing a few percentage points of profit by using realtors.